Vandebron/tech-blog/public/posts/vandebron-the-video-game.md

 ### Vision: Educate Through Play
 Our goal was to create more than just a game.
-We envisioned a tool that serves as an onboarding experience, for both new colleagues and also customers to the energy transition concepts in an engaging way through play.
+We envisioned a tool that serves as an onboarding experience, not just for our colleagues, but also anyone interested in the energy transition.

 To realize this vision we chose to go with Godot as our game engine of choice.
-It is a free and open-source game engine that is easy to use and has a fast-growing community of passionate developers.
-It is a fantastic tool that allowed us to quickly prototype and iterate on our game mechanics.
+An open-source game engine that is a super fun and fantastic tool that allowed us to quickly prototype and iterate on our game mechanics.

 ### The Core Gameplay Loop: Keeping the Grid Balanced
 In this game, your primary goal is to maintain the energy grid within the "goldilocks zone" not too much power, not too little.
 The longer you can achieve this, the better!